OpenEugene/little-help-book-web/README.md

 ### Deployment

-With the help and guidance of MVP Studio (https://mvpstudio.org/), we have begun preparing to serve our public website to the people of Lane County.
+With the help and guidance of MVP Studio (https://mvpstudio.org/), we have begun preparing to serve our website to the people of Lane County.

 ### Qualitative Research